RockwellShah/receive.link/README.md

 Receive files only you can open.
 Share one link, and everything sent through it arrives **end-to-end encrypted to your passkey**.
 No accounts, no passwords, no tracking.

-> 🛡️ **receive.link is privacy-first and live at [receive.link](https://receive.link).** Files are encrypted in the sender's browser before they ever touch a server.
-We only ever hold the locked version, and we never have a key.
+> 🛡️ **receive.link is free to try, open-source, and privacy-first.** Live at [receive.link](https://receive.link).

 ---

 ### 🚀 Features

+- ✅ **Free to try, no subscriptions.** Sending is always free.
+First 1GB of downloads is free, then a penny per GB after that.
-- ✅ **One link, any sender.** People sending you files just open your link in a browser.
-No app, no sign-up, no passkey needed on their side.
+- ✅ **One link, any sender.** People just open your share link in their browser and upload.
+No app, no sign-ups.
 - ✅ **End-to-end encrypted.** Files are sealed to your passkey on the sender's device.
-The relay cannot read them, ever.
+No one else can ever read them.
-- ✅ **Passkey-based.** Your encryption identity comes from the passkey you already have (Face ID, fingerprint, security key, password manager).
-Nothing new to remember.
+- ✅ **Passkey-based.** No accounts.
+Your encryption identity comes from your passkey (Face ID, fingerprint, etc)
-- ✅ **Huge files.** Up to **5 terabytes** per file, streamed straight to object storage.
+- ✅ **Supports huge files.** Supports up to 5 terabytes per file.
-- ✅ **Self-cleaning.** Every file auto-deletes from the server after 7 days.
-You can also delete a file the moment you save it, or delete junk without saving it at all.
-- ✅ **You stay in control.** Turn a link off anytime and new files stop arriving.
-Your credit stays yours.
-- ✅ **Fair pricing.** Sending is always free.
-Your first 1 GB of downloads is free, then a penny per GB, prepaid.
-No subscription.
-- ✅ **Email notifications without a database.** Your address is sealed inside your own link and unsealed only in memory to send each notification.
-It is never stored.
+- ✅ **We never store your email address.** It's sealed inside your share link and we never store it.
-- ✅ **Open source.** GPL-3.0-or-later, client and server both, so every claim above is verifiable.
+- ✅ **Open source.** Licensed under GPLv3.

 ---